tjqiu/EECS_280/README.md

-This is the code for projects of EECS 280 at University of Michigan.
+This is the code for projects of EECS 280 at the University of Michigan.